ctrautma/RHEL_NIC_QUALIFICATION/new_README_draft.md

 #### 2.1.1 Setup Trex

-The T-rex server should be installed as per the above instructions for ovs_perf test and the cabling is the same.
+The T-rex server should be installed as per the above ovs_perf instructions and the cabling is the same.
 Two NICs wired back to back from the T-Rex server to the server under test.

-As below the brief steps of setting up Trex is as same as the above ovs_perf test.
-Please skip this section and jump to the DUT setup section, if the trex still has ovs_perf test settings.
+As following brief steps of setting up Trex is as same as the above ovs_perf test.
+You could skip this section and jump to the DUT setup section, if the Trex still has ovs_perf test settings.

 Ansible playbook will help with the process.
 Assuming a laptop with rhel 8 is used to config Trex and DUT.
 Following commands should be run on the laptop:
 ```
 $ sudo ssh-keygen -b 2048 -t rsa
 $ sudo ssh-copy-id root@<Trex>
 ```

 Install ansible if it was not installed:
 ```
 $yum install -y https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm
 $yum install -y ansible
 ```

 Download test scripts from github.
 ```
 $git clone -b ansible --single-branch https://github.com/ctrautma/RHEL_NIC_QUALIFICATION.git
 ```

 Modify configuration files to get ready for installing Trex server.
 ```
 $vim ~/RHEL_NIC_QUALIFICATION/ansible/inventory